ImeneYAHIAOUI/al-newbank/adr/adr005-business-metrics-aggregation.md

 The context for this ADR is to propose two ways to fulfil the client need for a business metrics API that can be conveniently used to hydrate a dashboard.
 These metrics can also encompass the technical ones which were previously provided.

+To address this need, we have decided to :
+    Create a new service : Metrics service.
+This service will be responsible for providing the metrics to the client.
+    Provide the client with an API to interact with the newly created backend service.

-The general rational is that a new API needs to be exposed by the SDK for use in this case.
-This API will have to consume a new metrics endpoint in our **Metrics Service**.
-However, this service itself needs a way to aggregate the desired information in order to serve it back.
+The general rational is that this new SDK API will have to consume a metrics endpoint in our **Metrics Service**.
+However, this latter service itself needs a way to aggregate the desired information in order to serve it back.

 ## Proposed Solutions